Congress again races to avoid shutdown as key vote at risk of failing

 The Senate is slated to take a key vote Tuesday to take up government funding that is at risk of failing over a deal cut by West Virginia Sen. Joe Manchin that has come under sharp criticism from Republicans and liberals -- pushback that could be enough to sink the vote and push Congress to the brink of a shutdown.

-Lawmakers are still expected to pass a short-term funding extension by week's end, but they will likely run right up against the deadline of Friday at midnight when funding expires.
+Lawmakers are still expected to pass a short-term funding extension by week's end, averting a shutdown, but they will likely run right up against the deadline of Friday at midnight when funding expires.

+The timing of the fight continues a pattern by Capitol Hill leaders in recent years of negotiating until the last minute to fund the federal government, leaving virtually no room for error in a series of events where any one senator could slow the process down beyond the deadline.

+Neither party wants to be blamed for a shutdown -- especially so close to the high-stakes November midterm elections where control of Congress is at stake and as Democrats and Republicans are both trying to make their case to voters that they should be in the majority.
+Many lawmakers are also eager to finish up work on Capitol Hill so they can return to their home states to campaign.

 The Senate is on track for a vote Tuesday evening on whether to start debate on a measure to extend funding, but an effort to attach a permitting reform proposal from Manchin has put the vote in jeopardy.